Four o’clock flower is a perennial with abundant flowering all summer long… but only at 4 PM!

 Soil – ordinary, well drained

-But if its growth is monitored, it becomes an easy flower plant to care for and is very ornamental.
+Four o’clock flower spreads quite fast, sometimes to the point of being invasive.
+But if growth is monitored, it becomes an easy flower plant to care for and is very ornamental.

 Planting four o’clock flower

 - Keep a space between plants of around 10 to 12 inches (25 to 30 cm).

 - Sow in a sheltered place starting from the month of March and put in place during the month of May.

 - Alternatively, you can sow directly in the ground starting from the month of May.

 Pruning and caring for four o’clock flower

 No pruning is really required, but if you remove wilted flowers when they appear, this will enhance production of new flowers.